herocrab/HeroCrabPlugin/README.md

 ### 7. Filtering

-To filter elements from streams there are two options.
+To filter elements from sessions there are two options.

-The first option is to set the **Recipient** of an **Element** to the session.Id of the intended target session.
+* The first option is to set the **Recipient** of an **Element** to the session.Id of the intended target session.
 If the **Recipient** is zer, the **Element** will be sent to _all_ clients.

-The second option is to use the **Element.Filter.StreamGroup** property which is a bitmask of type **NetStreamGroup**.
+* The second option is to use the **Element.Filter.StreamGroup** property which is a bitmask of type **NetStreamGroup**.
 Setting this property on an element provides an efficient and capable means of filtering at a macro level.
 Below are the default options for setting the stream group and what it looks like to set this on the session.

 ```
 public enum NetStreamGroup